-New Jersey Paternity Issues
+Navigating New Jersey Paternity Issues

-Establishing the paternity of a child born outside of a traditional marriage is a necessary prerequisite for maintaining parental rights or obtaining child support, but paternity issues can be complicated.
+Establishing the paternity of a child born outside of a traditional marriage is a necessary prerequisite for maintaining parental rights and establishing visitation rights or obtaining obtaining child support in New Jersey.
+However, paternity issues can be complicated.
 A paternity allegation can be made or defended by a number of people, including the child’s mother, the custodial parent (if not the mother), a man representing himself as the child’s biological father, the child him- or herself, representatives of any of the above, the Division of Family Development in the Department of Human Services, or any person with a justifiable interest recognized by the court.

 When Is A Man Presumed To Be The Father Of A Child?